-(3) Weekend Training Programs: There are approximately ten weekend training programs in the United States.
+Weekend Training Programs: There are approximately ten weekend training programs in the United States.
 Students attend school, most often one weekend per month, over a pre-determined period of time.
 Program lengths vary and are often broken up into levels.
-To become a practitioner, programs vary from 12 weekends on the shorter end to 35 weekends at the California College of Ayurveda.
+Programs vary from 12 weekends on the shorter end to 35 weekends at the California College of Ayurveda.

 There is no significant regulation of Ayurvedic practice or education in America.
 Schools in most states must apply for a State license or State approval to provide education.
 Several states do not have this requirement.
 The practice of Ayurveda is not formally regulated either.
 None of the fifty states require a license to practice Ayurvedic health care.
 Ayurvedic massage is regulated through the massage laws of most states.
 In five states, California, Idaho, Minnesota, New Mexico and Rhode Island, specific laws, often referred to as “Health Freedom Acts”, were passed protecting the practice of alternative medicine and the practitioners who provide those services.
 The practice of Ayurveda is protected within these laws so long as the practice falls within the limitations of the law and does not impinge on the scope of practice of other licensed health care professions.
 Additional states are actively pursuing similar laws.

 Having no formal scope of practice defined through legislation, the practice of Ayurveda is defined more by what cannot be done than by what can be legally practiced.
 While the laws in each state vary, there are many commonalities to these laws that restrict the practice of Ayurveda, the medical practice acts established in each state being the most significant.
-The following is a list of actions that, in this author's opinion, are generally considered illegal in the United States.
+The following is a list of actions that are generally considered illegal in the United States.

 • Practitioners may not diagnose medical disease.
 A practitioner cannot act in the capacity of a licensed health care physician and provide a diagnosis of a disease using common Western medical terminology.
 This does not mean, however, that a practitioner cannot use their Classical Ayurvedic understanding of disease to come to an understanding of a patient's condition.
 Hence, a practitioner of Ayurveda may declare that a patient is suffering from a vitiation of pachaka pitta in the rasa dhatu of the annavaha srota but may not declare that the patient is suffering from hyperacidity or an ulcer, or the Sanskrit equivalents: Urdvarga Amlapitta and Grahani.